emrei1/ICNet/README.md

 ![](https://github.com/emrei1/ICNet/blob/master/video-gif.gif)

-This project uses the ICNet segmentation model for the video segmentation task.
+This project uses the ICNet segmentation model for the real-time video segmentation task.

 We use a modified version of the ICNet that uses the Resnet model as its backbone.
 The results yield faster fps and better accuracy.